BrightPath-io/architecture/BrightPath_Architecture_Plan.md

 ## Database Design

-The database design will utilize a hybrid approach with MongoDB for persistent storage and Redis/Valkey for caching and real-time functionality.
+The database design will utilize MongoDB for persistent storage, with browser local storage for questionnaire progress in the initial prototype.

 ### MongoDB Collections